mahyarfbi/Unity-AI-PatrolSystem/README.md

 It allows an object to move between multiple predefined locations in sequence.
 This code was created by Mahyar from Maho Company.
 If your game is 2D, you need to change vector3 to vector2 in the code.
+This code was written without NavmeshAgent(In other versions, it is placed in the git, that version).
 ////////////////Description/////////////
 A patrol system in Unity is used to make AI characters move automatically between multiplepoints in the game environment.
 These points, called waypoints, can be followed in order orin a loop.